View OUR's workshop calendar with all available workshops

 Request a Workshop or Presentation

-We are also available to visit classes, Registered Student Organizations (RSOs), and campus units upon request to introduce our resources or deliver a customized and interactive presentation.
-Contact OUR at email@example.com to request a workshop.
+We are also available to visit classes, Registered Student Organizations (RSOs), and campus units upon request to introduce our resources or deliver a customized and interactive presentation or workshop.
+Please submit a request using our Workshop Request Portal.

 Organized by the University Library, the Savvy Researcher Workshop Series teaches a wide variety of research and information management topics.
 Workshop topics include general research skills (including citation management, literature reviews, and much more), data discovery and management, digital humanities, geographic information systems (GIS), scholarly communication (including copyright, author’s rights, creating online profiles), sharing your research (including poster presentation and design), and lots more.